Perth Attractions: 14 Best things to do in Perth

 Kings Park also has a number of open parkland areas, lookout points, the State War Memorial and statues, and is a great destination for sightseeing, picnics, walking, cycling, friends gatherings and taking in the magnificent views of the city.
 And all these are among free things to do in Perth!
 From here, you can easily reach other famous Perth attractions.

-Walk on Rottnest Island’s beautiful beaches
+Walk on Rottnest Island’s Beautiful White Beaches

 When you are in Perth, it is definitely worth taking a ferry and paying a visit to Rottnest Island.
 Here you can find picturesque white sand beaches with clear bays for snorkeling, swimming, sunbathing, or having a picnic with a stunning view.
 If you do not want to deal with the planning, check out these tours from Perth to Rottnest Island: